Credits related to children

 The credit is computed based on the amount of your New York State adjusted gross income, the number of qualifying persons, and the amount of qualified expenses paid.

 After we review your tax return, we may ask you to prove that you are entitled to the credit.
 You will need the following information if you plan to claim the credit:

-To learn more about recordkeeping requirements, see our Checklist for child and dependent care expenses page.
+To learn more about recordkeeping requirements, see Checklist for child and dependent care expenses.